wojciechteclaw/ElementSplitter/README.md

-# ElementSplitter
+﻿# ElementSplitter

 The script allows to split elements by levels using only dynamo.
-It performs the same action as "Split elements" option in revits but automatycally.
+It performs the same action as "Split elements" option in revit but automatically.

 ![alt text](https://github.com/wojciechteclaw/ElementSplitter/blob/feature_editingReadMe/static/dynamoView.png)
 ### Description of input nodes: